Locally conformally Kahler manifolds admitting a holomorphic conformal flow: Introduction

 In \cite{_OV:Potential_}, a definition of {\bf an LCK manifold with potential} was given.
 In this definition, in addition to having an automorphic potential $\phi$, the function $\phi:\; \tilde M\arrow \R$ was assumed to be {\bf proper}, that is, with compact fibers.

-As shown in \cite[Proposition 1.10]{_OV_Top_Potential_}, any complex manifold with an LCK metric with automorphic potential admits another LCK metric which also has an automorphic potential, $\phi':\; \tilde M\arrow \R$, but $\phi'$ is proper.
-In the present paper, we prove a stronger result, showing that the monodromy of any LCK manifold with potential is $\Z$ (\ref{_confo_then_Z_Theorem_}).
-This implies that any automorphic potential is proper, and the definition of an LCK manifold with potential in \cite{_OV:Potential_} is equivalent to \ref{_LCK_with_pote_Definition_}.
+As shown in \cite[Proposition 2.15, Theorem 2.16]{_OV_Positivity_}, any complex manifold with an LCK metric with automorphic potential admits another LCK metric which also has an automorphic potential, $\phi':\; \tilde M\arrow \R$, but $\phi'$ is proper and positive.
+In the published version of the present paper\footnote{Mathematische Zeitschrift, Volume 273, Issue 3 (2013), Page 605-611}, we claimed a stronger result, showing that the monodromy of any LCK manifold with potential is $\Z$ (\ref{_confo_then_Z_Theorem_}).
+This is now known to be false (\cite[Theorem 3.4]{_OV:rank_}).

 We showed in \cite{_OV_Top_Potential_} that any compact LCK manifold with automorphic potential can be obtained as a deformation of a Vaisman manifold.
 Many of the known examples of LCK manifolds are Vaisman (see \cite{belgun} for a complete list of Vaisman compact complex surfaces), but there are also non-Vaisman ones: one of the Inoue surfaces (see \cite{belgun}, \cite{_Tricerri_}), its higher-dimensional generalization in \cite{_Oeljeklaus_Toma_}, the non-diagonal Hopf manifolds $(\C^{N}\setminus\{0\})/\langle A\rangle$ with $A$ linear, with eigenvalues smaller than $1$ in absolute value (see \cite{GO}, \cite{_OV:Potential_}), and the new examples found in \cite{FP} on parabolic and hyperbolic Inoue surfaces.